TheRodzz/expense-tracker-backend/API_DOCUMENTATION.md

     }
     ```
 *   **Responses:**
     *   `201 Created`: Signup successful.
-Response body includes a message and user information (note: email confirmation might be required based on Supabase settings).
+If signup does not require email confirmation, the response body includes a message and user information, and an HTTP-only `auth_token` cookie is set for authentication.
+If email confirmation is required, the response prompts the user to check their email, and no cookie is set until confirmation.
     ```json
     {
       "message": "Signup successful.
 Check your email for confirmation (if enabled).",